chloeyen/TMUber/README.md

 Unit Testing:
 - Unit tests for validating addresses and calculating distances function as expected.

-All Java files compiled successfully without encountering any errors, and the program's outputs matched the expected results as per test scripts.
+All Java files were compiled successfully without encountering any errors, and the program's outputs matched the expected results as per test scripts.
 No discrepancies or issues were found during the testing phase.

 ------------------------------------------------------------------------------------------------------------------------------------------
 **Phase 2**

 **Overview:**
-**Additional functionality and modifications are incorporated into assignment 1 to more accurately emulate a real sharing system like Uber app.
+Additional functionality and modifications are incorporated into assignment 1 to more accurately emulate a real sharing system like Uber app.
-**

 1. City Map: successfully implemented new method int GetCityZone(String address) that takes a valid address and returns zone number accordingly